telosnetwork/telos-oracle-scripts/README.md

 # Telos Oracle Scripts

-This repository contains various scripts for BPs and other Telos actors to help run the Telos Oracles and their respective bridges.
+This repository contains various scripts for BPs and other Telos actors to help run the Telos Oracles and their respective bridges trustlessly.

 You can find our oracle repositories here: [Delphi Oracle](https://github.com/telosnetwork/delphioracle), [RNG Oracle](https://github.com/telosnetwork/telos-oracle-rng)